charliezye/charlie-vault/Work/Job Search/B&D Job.md

 	1. Exposure to B2B mentality within startup and with various customers w/ different needs

 ###### Boeing
-1. Just working in a remote setting and
+1. Just adjusting to working in a remote setting and surprisingly a very fast-paced environment
+2. Full-stack development at a very fast rate, within first few weeks thrown into project with 3 weeks to build, deploy and then continue to maintain
+3. Internal communication issues
+	1. Internal clients that had not heard about the application until after we had built it and had a lot of concerns/issues
+	2. Big company internal conflicts/politics

 ###### Angel Oak
 1. Importance of good company culture and team members